 The American Wind Energy Association, whose members include Iberdrola SA (IBE) of Bilbao, Spain, gave $56,200 to members of both parties since last year, according to the Center for Responsive Politics, a Washington-based group that analyzes campaign and lobbying expenditures.

 Alternative-energy companies -- such as SunPower Corp.
-(SPWR) in San Jose, California, and BrightSource Energy Inc. (BRSE), in Oakland, California -- also spend less on lobbying, about $28 million in 2011 compared with $148 million by oil and gas companies, according to data compiled by the center and Bloomberg New Energy Finance.
+(SPWR:US) in San Jose, California, and BrightSource Energy Inc. (BRSE:US), in Oakland, California -- also spend less on lobbying, about $28 million in 2011 compared with $148 million by oil and gas companies, according to data compiled by the center and Bloomberg New Energy Finance.

 Accel is stepping into a debate marked by growing disagreements over how to shape the U.S. energy mix after President Barack Obama included tens of billions of dollars in clean energy and conservation programs in his 2009 economic stimulus.

 Last week, Obama said Republicans were part of the “flat- earth society” for opposing incentives for wind and solar development as they defend $40 billion in what he said were unneeded tax breaks for oil companies.

 This week, his campaign released a political ad that noted both oil production and renewable energy generation were up during Obama’s administration.